Faculty Spotlight: María Ortiz

 When did you start at UC Blue Ash and what are your responsibilities?

 I taught part-time at UCBA from 2009-2010, then started full time during the fall of 2013.
 I teach all basic level and intermediate courses of Spanish language.
-I provide support in different areas with service activities to the department, college, university and the community.
-These are related to promoting a community of diversity and inclusion for all, as well as promoting language learning.
+I provide support in different areas with service activities to the department, college, university, and the community.
+These are related to promoting a community and culture of diversity, equity, and inclusion for all, as well as promoting language learning.

 What is your favorite thing about working/teaching at UCBA?

 I believe that the students attending UCBA are what makes the campus really unique.
-We have students from all walks of life and they come together at our campus looking for an opportunity to become their best self so they can help others as well.
+We have students from all walks of life, and they come together at our campus looking for an opportunity to become their best self so they can help others as well.
+Their achievements continue to fuel my teaching!

 Do you have any hobbies or activities that you enjoy outside of working at UCBA?

-I played the saxophone in a jazz band, but I also love photography, walking, auto-racing and traveling the world.
-I also enjoy visiting Puerto Rico when I can.
-I was born and raised there before moving to Cincinnati 17 years ago.
+I played the saxophone in a jazz band, but I also love photography, cooking, walking, watching auto-racing, and traveling the world.
+I also enjoy visiting Puerto Rico whenever I can.
+I was born and raised there before moving to Cincinnati in the summer of 2002.

 What is one interesting fact about you (that you would feel comfortable with sharing)?